razaviah/Lambda-Cloud/README.md

         * When the POST Succeed, the return code should be 201.
 Use the status_code method in requests to get the returned code.

+    5) Use python project structure.
+    6) Use git repository to save your code.